apache/airflow/contributing-docs/03_contributors_quick_start.rst

 1. `Install buildx manually <https://github.com/docker/buildx#manual-download>`_ and follow its instructions

 2. Link the Colima socket to the default socket path.
-Note that this may break other Docker servers.
+Note that this may break other Docker servers

 .. code-block:: bash

   sudo ln -sf $HOME/.colima/default/docker.sock /var/run/docker.sock

-3. Change docker context to use default:
+3. Change docker context to use default

 .. code-block:: bash